Bay County Children's Dentistry Clinic

 - Guardianship Paperwork if applicable

-Partnering for services with Head Start, Bay District Schools, Early Education and Care, contracted agencies of the Department of Children and Families, and Children’s Medical Services to name a few has eliminated the need for children to be bused to neighboring counties for their oral health care.
+Partnering for services with Head Start, private charter schools, Early Education and Care, contracted agencies of the Department of Children and Families, and Children’s Medical Services to name a few has eliminated the need for children to be bused to neighboring counties for their oral health care.

 - We accept most Children's Medicaid Managed Care Plans.